AlexCodeForge/cproject/docs/Next development/post-module-implementation.md

 -   **`post-management.blade.php`**: The main view for the post listing page.
 -   **`create-post.blade.php`**: The view for the post creation modal.
 -   **`edit-post.blade.php`**: The view for the post editing modal.

-### 2.3.
-Trix Editor Component

-A reusable Blade component for the Trix editor will be created:

--   **`resources/views/components/trix-editor.blade.php`**: This component will encapsulate the Trix editor HTML and JavaScript, ensuring proper `wire:model` binding for Livewire.
-This component will handle the dynamic syncing of Trix content with Livewire properties.

 ## 3. Integration Details